-Comprehensive Examinations and Thesis for the M.A.
+Comprehensive Examinations and Capstone for the M.A.
 Degree

 Students may elect to write a thesis or take a comprehensive examination in one of the seven M.A. areas of study.

 |Description||Fall 2022||Spring 2023||Fall 2023||Spring 2024||Fall 2024||Spring 2025||Fall 2025|